 - Dean or his designee in the Dean's Office

 - Cost Analysis and Studies

-Each Dean's office may establish an approval process.
+Each dean's office may establish an approval process.
 For example, in the School of Medicine, all service center proposals will be reviewed by the Research Affairs Advisory Committee (RAAC).
-Please speak with your Dean's office as to what approvals are necessary for your school.
+Please speak with your dean's office as to what approvals are necessary for your school.

 Approvals will be collected on the Service Center Cover Sheet.
-Once all approvals have been collected, Cost Analysis will forward a copy of the service center cover sheet to Quality Assurance in Financial Services for chartstring set up.
-Cost Analysis will also send a copy of the service center proposal to Budget and Financial Analysis for their files.
+Once all approvals have been collected, Cost Analysis will forward a copy of the service center cover sheet to Quality Assurance in Financial Services for chartstring setup.
+Cost Analysis also will send a copy of the service center proposal to Budget and Financial Analysis for their files.

 eUMB Chartstring Setup